MaggieDaisy/Cocktails_and_Dreams/README.md

 > Existing Features

 Existing features on the site were created for making the User's Experience easy and intuitive.
 Application is clear to understand, as a first visible is the purpose of the website which is reading, creating, storing, and sharing recipes with others.
 Space created for users is very simple and comfortable, all features are clearly specified and pointing users to take further steps.
-The navigation bar and footer are consistent and act as a fixed component on every page which makes navigation smooth.
+The navigation bar and footer are consistent and act as a present component on every page which makes navigation smooth.
 Name of separate pages acts as active links and brings users to different parts of content and experiences.

 - **Top Navigation Bar**
   - The fixed navigation bar located at the top of the page shows on all site pages on every size of the device.
 Navbar allows users to easily browsing through the site and making sure that users can enter every part of the application from this place.
 Navbar menu is responsive and on small size deices collapse to a button.